Climbing is the supreme discipline in pro cycling. The best climbers in the world attack each other on the most difficult hills at the Tour de France.

 3. Better Climbing Techniques: Staying Seated vs. Standing Up

 The seated and standing positions in cycling are both pretty common.
-And there are two pro cyclists that couldn’t climb more differently.
+And two pro cyclists couldn’t climb more differently.
 While Alberto Contador dances up the climbs, Chris Froome remains seated.
 But is one position better than the other?